nginxinc/nginx-service-mesh/examples/grafana/README.md

 ## Installing Example Dashboards

-To install the an example dashboard using the Grafana UI follow these steps:
+To install an example dashboard using the Grafana UI follow these steps:
 - Select the New Dashboard button and click Import.
 - Upload the dashboard JSON, ex: [nginx-mesh-top.json](nginx-mesh-top.json), file or copy and paste the contents of the file in the textbox and click Load.
 - Select the Prometheus data source you configured previously from the dropdown menu and click Import.